atlasofdata/atlasofdata.github.io/faq.md

 ---
-layout: default
+layout: page
-title: FAQ
+title: FAQ - Frequently Asked Questions
 ---

-# Frequently Asked Questions

-### Why does this project exist?
+## Why does this project exist?

 This is an attempt to ...